arsLan4k1390/Cherrygram/README.md

 - Camera Type (Default, CameraX or System camera),
 - Disable camera in attachments menu,
 - Default camera for video messages,
-- Custom camera aspect ratio for video-messages (1:1, 4:3 or 16:9).
+- Custom camera aspect ratio for video-messages (1:1, 4:3 or 16:9),
+- Camera stabilisation in videomessages,
+- Exposure and zoom slider in videomessages.

 *Cherrygram Experimental Preferences:*
 - Enable/Disable spring animations for app navigation,